tomdam/spcoder/README.md

 The built-in code editor is available, with syntax highlighting and autocomplete features.
 SPCoder also contains various useful features like Grid viewer, Properties window, Describer window, which can be used for inspecting variables.

 SPCoder can be extended by creating new _connectors_, _plugins_ or _autorun scripts_.
-You can find more about those in the documentation.
+You can find more about those in the [wiki documentation](https://github.com/tomdam/spcoder/wiki).

 Some of the standard cases for using SPCoder are:
 * 	Testing and learning C# language features